InboxPolicy vs MillionVerifier

 Which tool is better for cleaning a large scraped list?

 MillionVerifier.
-At $0.59-2.50 per 1,000 with a free tier and aggressive unknown resolution, it is built for one-shot bulk cleaning of large lists before a send.
+It runs $3.90 per 1,000 at entry down to $0.45 per 1,000 at 1M, with a free tier and aggressive unknown resolution, so it is built for one-shot bulk cleaning of large lists at scale.
+InboxPolicy Growth is $79 for 25,000 ($3.16/1k), while MillionVerifier's entry is $39 for 10,000 ($3.90/1k), a lower total purchase.
 InboxPolicy is priced and built for a different job: per-email send decisions inside live agent workflows, not bulk list pruning.

 Which tool is better for AI agents deciding whether to send an email?

 InboxPolicy.
-It ships an MCP server exposing decide_send, verify_email, batch, and usage tools, plus a keyless x402 flow where an agent receives an HTTP 402 with payment requirements, pays $0.01 USDC on Base via X-PAYMENT, and gets back a decision and on-chain settlement receipt.
+It ships an MCP server exposing decide_send, verify_email, batch, and usage tools, plus a keyless x402 flow where an agent receives an HTTP 402 with payment requirements, pays $0.01 USDC on Base via PAYMENT-SIGNATURE, and gets back a decision and on-chain settlement receipt.
 MillionVerifier has no MCP or x402 support.

 How do the two tools handle catch-all or unknown email addresses?